Basel/IOSCO proposal underwhelms ABS industry

-LONDON (IFR) - Global policymakers last week published criteria to identify Simple, Transparent and Comparable securitization but dashed the industry’s hopes for an immediate recommendation of lower capital charges for qualifying deals.
+LONDON, July 24 (IFR) - Global policymakers last week published criteria to identify Simple, Transparent and Comparable securitisation but dashed the industry’s hopes for an immediate recommendation of lower capital charges for qualifying deals.

 But the taskforce’s paper lacked concrete capital proposals, leaving it one step behind the EBA initiative which spelt out when deals could benefit from lower charges on the basis of additional credit criteria.

-The EBA partly addressed a key complaint from the industry regarding the fact that capital charges are much higher on securitized loans than on non-securitized ones - generally referred to as non-neutrality.
+The EBA partly addressed a key complaint from the industry regarding the fact that capital charges are much higher on securitised loans than on non-securitised ones - generally referred to as non-neutrality.

 “The EBA at least is the only regulator so far that speaks about the non-neutrality ratio, especially when external ratings are used, while Basel swipes the problem under the carpet,” said Georges Duponcheele, head of banking solutions at BNP Paribas.

-“Under the external-rating based approach, there is a massive discrepancy between the levels of capital requirements prior and after securitizing a pool, and this is ultimately what originators care for.”
+“Under the external-rating based approach, there is a massive discrepancy between the levels of capital requirements prior and after securitising a pool, and this is ultimately what originators care for.”

 But the EBA proposed reducing the non-neutrality factor by only 24%, a number that Duponcheele and Ian Bell, head of the Prime Collateralised Securities secretariat, said would lead to underwhelming results given the current starting point.